Rental investment in Nice : High yield real estate

 However, other areas also offer good opportunities for real estate investment.
 You can find a studio or flat that suits your rental needs in the dynamic areas of Arenas and Pasteur.
 If you have a small budget, you can opt for more outlying areas such as Beaulieu-sur-Mer, Falicon and Saint-Laurent-du-Var.
 If your aim is to invest in luxury flats, residential areas such as Mont-Boron, Ginestière and Saint-Antoine will be appreciated, provided you assess the prices carefully.

-What is the outlook for the property market in Nice?
+What are the prospects for the real estate market in Nice in 2025?

 editor's photo